vmware-tanzu/secrets-manager/docs/_pages/0230-encrypt.md

   -e
 ```

-And finally let’s inspect and see if the secret is registered properly:
+And finally let's inspect and see if the secret is registered properly:

 ```bash
 kubectl exec $INSPECTOR -- ./env